norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- write to our s3 artifact bucket
 - Find that role you just created by searching IAM roles for `bash-dog` (well, your equivalent).
 It should look like `codebuild-bash-dog-pipeline-service-role` unless you changed it.
 It should also have a policy named something like `CodeBuildBasePolicy-bash-dog-pipeline-us-east-2`.
 Click into that.
 -  Edit the policy and add these statements, updating the image and s3 bucket arns to match the images and s3 bucket you created earlier.
-{{< gist norton120 61e9a94f035da8202ab74e41e1705087 >}}
+{{< gist norton120 d622626cb4ce4cace838ce1ec35f96ef >}}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjE1ODg5NjcwLC0zNjUzODU4MjcsLTE2NT
+eyJoaXN0b3J5IjpbLTE2Mjc1ODE2Niw2MTU4ODk2NzAsLTM2NT
-I3OTY2ODcsLTkwOTAxNDI2MywtOTE2NDg2MDcxLDE3MDQ0Mzcy
+M4NTgyNywtMTY1Mjc5NjY4NywtOTA5MDE0MjYzLC05MTY0ODYw
-MjcsMjgwMDM3OTU1LC0xMzcxNjE3NTU0LC0xNTU1NzUzMDkyLC
+NzEsMTcwNDQzNzIyNywyODAwMzc5NTUsLTEzNzE2MTc1NTQsLT
-0xMTQ1Njc2ODMsMTU5NzI4Nzc4MywyMDA3NjA4ODQzLC04NTAx
+E1NTU3NTMwOTIsLTExNDU2NzY4MywxNTk3Mjg3NzgzLDIwMDc2
-OTEwMTldfQ==
+MDg4NDMsLTg1MDE5MTAxOV19
 -->